 Communications over fiber or wireless gives resilience to induced voltage differences when operating in proximity to high voltages.

 For connectivity within a single facility, e.g., intra-substation networking and the head end, IEEE 802.3 (Ethernet) provides a cost-effective solution.
+Recent developments in Single Pair Ethernet (SPE) enable new use cases in plants and facilities to re-use legacy copper wiring.

 Advantages of IEEE 802 networks

-Utilities expect that deployments of Smart Grid networks will have a minimum lifetime of ten (10) to twenty (20) years.
+Utilities expect that deployments of telecommunications networks will have a minimum lifetime of ten (10) to twenty (20) years.
 In general, IEEE 802 standards support backward-compatibility, as continuous improvements are adopted.
 This framework assists in preventing the need for "fork-lift upgrades" in the field.
 IEEE 802 has more than forty years of history in creating successful, backward-compatible standards.

 Network and devices upgrades are achieved via incremental implementations that support multiple generations of IEEE 802 standards in the same network.
 In addition, the process in IEEE 802 includes the evaluation of coexistence with existing networking technologies to ensure good performance.

+Other Standards and Non-802 Networks

+In April 2024, the 802.24 TAG published a white paper titled “IEEE 802® Networks for Vertical Applications”.
+It highlights some of the architectural characteristics of IEEE 802 that make it particularly well suited for network supporting vertical applications.
+This is contrasted with commercial networks, where the network access itself is the product.

+In other cases, network technologies that are intended for broad use by service providers, such as 3GPP LTE and 5G, are appropriate for vertical markets.
+The value of the broad ecosystem of suppliers outweighs the overhead because the architecture is not aligned with the use case.
+An example is the broad adoption of Private LTE and 5G by utilities, which are seeking higher reliability, availability, coverage, and cyber security than is available from commercial carriers.

+Use of proprietary point-to-multipoint wireless

+Need for Peer to Peer communications for dynamic reconfiguration of microgrids and outage recovery.
+No existing standards provide long range (> 1 km ) connectivity on a peer to peer topology.
+Possible adaptation of 802.16t?

 Conclusions

 The IEEE 802 standards family provides a foundation of connectivity that network and application layer protocols can build upon to form a flexible, interoperable ecosystem serving a variety of applications.

 The IEEE 802 family is well established in many utility communications applications.
 IEEE Std.
 802.3 (Ethernet) finds broad application in enterprise LANs and intra-substation networks.
 IEEE Std.
-802.16 (WiMAX) is deployed for utility field area networks.
+802.16 and 802.15.4 (SUN PHY) are deployed for utility field area networks.
 IEEE Std.
-802.15.4 (ZigBee) and IEEE Std.
-802.11 (Wi-Fi) are widely used for Home Area Networks and other customer premises networks for energy management, load control, and automation.
+802.15.4 (DSSS PHY) and IEEE Std.
+802.11 (Wi-Fi) are used for Home Area Networks and other customer premises networks for energy management, load control, and automation.

 The variety of IEEE 802 standards address the different requirements for different tiers of an integrated utility network (performance, range, latency, etc.) The unified architecture enables integration across the network.
-The architecture and design principles of IEEE 802 have been extended into other standards that have utility application, such as the IEEE1901 PLC standards, enabling broader integration.
+The architecture and design principles of IEEE 802 have been extended into other standards that have utility applications, such as the IEEE1901 PLC standards, enabling broader integration.

 IEEE 802 standards backward compatibility between generations, protecting investments and allowing incremental upgrades, while evolving to address new requirements.